What a Lease Represents in STRATAFOLIO

 - Close the existing lease by marking it as Expired.

-Use the article: How to Add a Lease and Assign a Unit.
+- Create a new lease for the new tenant.
+Refer to the article How to Add a Lease and Assign a Unit.

 This method provides a clear delineation between the two tenant agreements for reporting and audit purposes.